 Create a child configuration of the CIF Cloud Service config following these steps:

-This new configuration will be created as a child configuration of the base one.
+This new configuration is created as a child configuration of the base one.
 You can now go to Tools -> General -> Configuration Browser and create the configuration settings.

 Commerce catalogs can be addressed by using IDs or UIDs.
 UIDs got introduced in Adobe Commerce 2.4.2.
 Only enable this if your commerce backend supports a GraphQL schema of version 2.4.2 or later.